 - When appropriate they will use and understand the stave and other musical notations

-- They will be helped to appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians as they develop an understanding of the history of music.
+- Enabled to appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians as they develop an understanding of the history of music.

 - Music is applied in other areas of the curriculum e.g. French